Miami Hurricanes

-The Miami Hurricanes field seven men's and nine women's athletic teams.
+The Miami Hurricanes field 16 total teams, including 7 men's and 9 women's athletic teams.
 Men's teams include baseball, basketball, cross-country, diving, football, tennis, and track and field.
 Women's teams include: women's basketball, cross-country, golf, rowing, soccer, swimming and diving, tennis, track and field, and volleyball.
 The University of Miami has approximately equal participation by male and female varsity athletes in these sports.

 The athletic department's colors are orange, green, and white.
 The school mascot is Sebastian the Ibis.
 The ibis was selected as the school's mascot because it is typically the last animal to flee an approaching hurricane and the first to reappear after the storm, making it a symbol of leadership and courage.
 The school's logo is the letter "U." Its marching band is the Band of the Hour.

 Aside from being an independent in baseball, the Hurricanes were a full member of the Big East Conference from 1991 to 2004.
 In 2004, the Hurricanes left the Big East Conference to join the Atlantic Coast Conference (ACC).

-Dozens of Miami Hurricanes football players have gone on to excel in the NFL, and nine to date have been inducted into the Pro Football Hall of Fame: Jim Otto in 1980, Ted Hendricks in 1990, Jim Kelly in 2002, Michael Irvin in 2007, Cortez Kennedy in 2012, Warren Sapp in 2013, Ray Lewis in 2018, Ed Reed in 2019, and Edgerrin James in 2020.
+Nearly 400 Miami Hurricanes football players have gone on to excel in the NFL, and eleven to date have been inducted into the Pro Football Hall of Fame: Jim Otto in 1980, Ted Hendricks in 1990, Jim Kelly in 2002, Michael Irvin in 2007, Cortez Kennedy in 2012, Warren Sapp in 2013, Ray Lewis in 2018, Ed Reed in 2019, Edgerrin James in 2020, and Devin Hester and Andre Johnson in 2024.